zikula/core/INSTALL-1.4.md

 *Note 2:* If you have `mod_suexec` installed for Apache the CLI will run into permission problems.
 (If you are not sure check your phpinfo.) `mod_suexec` often is used in shared hosting environments.
 In this case, the CLI installer is not recommended, please use the Web Installer.

+###Create the Database

+Create a database on your server.
+Take note of the database **name** as well as the database **username** and **password** which are likely given by your provider.
+These will be needed during install.
+You can use an existing database, but this is not recommended unless Zikula will be the only application using that database.
+In this case, remove all existing tables from the existing database.

+###Install by the Web installer or Command Line (not both!):

+####Web Installer

+To begin the installer, simply visit the root directory with your browser, e.g. `http://www.example.com/`.
+If you installed Zikula into a subdirectory 'foo' the URL would be `http://www.example.com/foo/`.
+You will be automatically redirected to the installer.

+####Command Line Installer

 Via CLI, access your main zikula directory (`/src` if a Github clone) and run this command:
 ```Shell